mortonprod/ember-contact-app/README.md

 # Introduction

 This is a small contact ember app.
-You can visit the app on github [here](https://mortonprod.github.io/ember-contact-app/)
+You can visit the app on github [here](https://mortonprod.github.io/ember-contact-app/).
+It tries to follow the PSR2 guidelines for coding style.
+It uses eslint and the plugin eslint-config-samrap to get this working with VSCode.
+However, another IDE could be used.

 It is not a production build since it is missing a few things